Why should I choose Smiles for Life over other dentists in Bloomington, MN?

 Are dental X-ray exams safe?
 And are they safe for pregnant women?

-Yes, dental X-rays are safe.
-(So safe in fact, X-rays can even be taken in the mouths of women who are pregnant.)
-However, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
+Yes, dental X-rays are safe. ( So safe in fact they can be taken the the mouth of a pregnant woman.
+However, they do require very low levels of radiation exposure, so we encourage all pregnant women to check with the OB) However, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.

 Dental X-ray tools and techniques designed to limit exposure to radiation help ensure every precaution is taken to ensure radiation exposure is As Low As Reasonable Achievable (the ALARA principle).